phiresky/masters-thesis/manuscript.md

 gradient (TRL) training method (see [@sec:trl]) compared to PPO.

 @Fig:resmptrl shows the learning algorithm comparison on the multi-evader pursuit task.
-The architecture are the ones hyper-parameter optimized on PPO on each of the aggregation methods.
+The architectures are the ones hyper-parameter optimized on PPO on each of the aggregation methods.
 TRL seems to show significantly improved training performance for the Bayesian aggregation and similar performance for the mean aggregation.